Severe storms, potential floods in forecast for Hunt County

-The first work week of spring is going to start windy and wet for Greenville and Hunt County.
+The first work week of spring began windy and wet for Greenville and Hunt County, with the potential for severe weather and flooding in the area.

-The National Weather Service has placed Greenville under Flood Warning for the Cowleech Fork of the Sabine River, due to the heavy rains expected with a storm system moving into the region today.
+The National Weather Service placed Greenville under a flood warning for the Cowleech Fork of the Sabine River due to the heavy rains expected with a storm system which was moving into the region Monday.

-The forecast is calling for showers and thunderstorms throughout the day and some of the storms could be severe and produce heavy rainfall, with a high near 70.
-Showers and thunderstorms will continue into the overnight hours, with a low around 54.
+While the expected heavy rains will help alleviate the extreme drought in Hunt County, it is likely only to be a brief respite, with dryer weather returning for the rest of the week.

-Hunt County, currently under an extreme drought, could receive between two and three inches of rain with the passage of the system.
+As of noon Monday, the National Weather Service forecast was calling for

 Commented